Are you a social media savvy company?

 Therefore, make sure that your staff is up-to-date with the trends and changes involving the social media profiles you are on.
 Bring in an experienced media social media trainer for your team or have them attend training elsewhere.
 It is an investment worth taking a look into.

-Gathering and analyzing data and keeping track of results against key performance indicator require a different skill set so does content creation – video, social media graphics, and other forms of content.
+Gathering and analyzing data and keeping track of results against key performance indicator requires a different skill set so does content creation – video, social media graphics, and other forms of content.
 You may have time for it but do you have the talent?

 That said, handing off management of your entire social media program to an intern alone and let them have a go at it; or your high school son or daughter because they have nothing better to do may not be a brilliant idea, don’t you think?